The Best Way to Learn Guitar at Home (8 Steps)

 The point of it is to always find new challenges.
 Whether that is some new playing patterns, or new scales or chords, there’s always something you can improve, and the only way to get better at playing is to always learn new things and improve at them.

-8. Stay Consistent and Be Patient
+9. Stay Consistent and Be Patient

-The first few months of playing guitar is an exhilarating ride.
+The first few months of playing guitar are an exhilarating ride.
 It seems like every time you pick up the instrument you learn something new and massively improve your skills.
 Once you start improving your skills, you will find that your abilities will start to plateau.

 In this case, you might not notice your improvements quite as much, and you might think that you’re already good enough that you end up reverting back to old songs and old techniques that you’ve already mastered.